open-resources/dash_curriculum/_sources/part1/chapter3.md

     :container: + shadow
     :title: bg-primary text-white font-weight-bold

 Dropdowns allow the user to select from a list of options.
 Similar to the checklist, we will pass in a list of **options** when creating the component.

+We will also assign one of the list elements to the `value` property of the dropdown.
+The `value` property represents the dropdown option that is selected.

 ```python
 # Import packages